Meet the people behind PeopleForBikes

 Wendy Mayo - Director, Marketing & Communications

-Wendy heads the marketing and communications efforts—working to help grow and activate the community of advocates to get more people on more bikes, more often.
+Wendy works to help grow and activate our community of advocates to get more people on more bikes, more often.
 Now armed with a toddler that has outgrown the iBert, she feels it's her calling to speak for those who aspire to doing more on two wheels regardless of their experience or skill level.

 Aisling O’Suilleabhain - Marketing Manager

-Aisling manages marketing for the Green Lane Project, Better Bike Share Partnership and PeopleForBikes.
+Aisling manages marketing for PlacesForBikes and the Better Bike Share Partnership.
 After spending two years in biking paradise in the Netherlands, she wanted to work somewhere where she could create more safe places for people to ride.
 She loves to ride her bike everywhere she visits, but her favorite ride was a nighttime ride in Yangon, Myanmar.

 Martha Roskowski - Vice President of Local Innovation

 Martha directs PeopleForBikes' Green Lane Project, jumpstarting protected bike lanes and low-cost street retrofits in U.S. cities.
 Martha enjoys being part of the PeopleForBikes team and the way protected bike lanes turn a busy street into a comfortable and inviting place to ride.